saberahmadmd/bookmanagementbackend/README.md

 cd book-management-api

 2. Install Dependencies
-bash
-Copy
-Edit
 npm install

-3. Environment Variables
+4. Environment Variables
 Create a .env file in the root directory:
 PORT=3000
 MONGO_URI=your_mongo_connection_string

-4. Start the Server
+6. Start the Server
 npm start
 The server will run at: http://localhost:3000